Zeolite: Soil treatment

-Where and how the zeolite was formed is an important consideration for aquarium applications.
-Most Northern hemisphere, natural zeolites were formed when molten lava came into contact with sea water, thereby "loading" the zeolite with Na (sodium) sacrificial ions.
-The mechanism is well known to chemists as ion exchange.
-These sodium ions can be replaced by other ions in solution, thus the take-up of nitrogen in ammonia, with the release of the sodium.
-A deposit near Bear River in southern Idaho is a fresh water variety (Na < 0.05%).
-Southern hemisphere zeolites are typically formed in freshwater and have a high calcium content.

 Veterinary and human use

 Zeolites have some veterinary applications, with clinoptilolite approved in the EU as an additive for cattle feed.
 It acts primarily as a detoxifying agent in the gut, where is can absorb undesirable species via ion-exchange before being excreted.
 For instance, nitrate fertilisers are water soluble and prolonged exposure by dairy cattle is known to impair protein metabolism and glucose utilization.
 Clinoptilolite adsorbs nitrate ions with good selectivity, allowing it to reduce these ill effects.

 Zeolites have been studied for human medical applications, particularly for bowel conditions.
 There are no approved medical uses for zeolites as of 2024.
 Regardless, they are widely marketed as dietary supplements.

 Mineral species

 A combination specimen of four zeolite species.
 The radiating natrolite crystals are protected in a pocket with associated stilbite.
 The matrix around and above the pocket is lined with small, pink-colored laumontite crystals.
 Heulandite is also present as a crystal cluster on the backside.

 The zeolite structural group (Nickel-Strunz classification) includes: